 According to the Urology Care Foundation, prostate cancer is the third most common cause of all cancer-related deaths among men in the United States.
 However, the numbers of American men with prostate cancer are going down.
 See a chart of prostate cancer incidence and mortality in the United States.

-Types of prostate cancer
+Types of prostate

-Prostate cancer has two types of growths:
+Prostate cancer is also categorized by how fast it grows.
+It has two types of growths:

 Who’s at risk?